tc39/proposal-smart-pipelines/readme.md

 rule][].
 The rule is also generally overridden by methods definitions and other function definitions, such that they hide their substructure from the rule.

-It should be noted that, uniquely among the static semantic rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
-This proposal will instead use the planned future new syntax “….contains(…)”.
+(It should be noted that, uniquely among the static semantic rules, Contains is written as an infix operator: “… Contains …” for historical reasons.
+This proposal will instead use the planned future new syntax “….contains(…)”.)

+**This proposal will use Contains to determine whether a pipeline’s body uses its `#` topic reference.** This is so that many [footguns may be statically detected as an early error][static analyzability] – for instance, using a pipeline in topical style without ever using its topic in its body [TO DO: Link].

-In addition, Contains does not penetrate into the bodies of function and method definitions, hiding them from the rules in outside contexts.
+Contains does not penetrate into the bodies of function and method definitions, hiding them from the rules in outside contexts.
 All definitions for functions, generators, methods, and so forth override Contains to always return false, with this note:

 > Static semantic rules that depend upon substructure generally do not look into
 > function definitions.